karanbalaji/100daysofcloud/README.md

 ## [Karan Balaji ☁️🚀 ]'s Cloud Journey

-🚀 A marketer who loves tech👨‍💻 and gaming🕹️.
+🚀 A Ux Designer who loves tech👨‍💻 and gaming🕹️.
 I design👨‍🎨 customer-centric touchpoints for users & customers.
 I started my journey studying business📊 which enabled me to fully understand the perspective of business and my passion for gaming for over 10 years helped me understand the user and led me to become tech-savvy

 🚀 I started this challege to create more projects and land a cloud related job.
 Cloud computing knowledge has helped me solve problems within clicks.
 I wish to bring this knowledge to the industry so that they can focus on the customer experience.